 State law requires that public schools verify student residence.
 Board Policy number 5111.1 of the Reed Union School District and Education Code 48204.6 provide that evidence of residency be submitted for each student desiring to attend schools within the district.
-As evidence of residency within the Reed Union School District, at a minimum, three documents will be required: One document from Category 1, Category 2, and Category 3.
+As evidence of residency within the Reed Union School District, at a minimum, three documents will be required: One ORIGINAL DOCUMENT from Category 1, Category 2, and Category 3.

 ONE of the following ORIGINAL DOCUMENTS showing parent/guardian's picture ID from the following list: